garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 to stretch her food a bit longer and keep her awake until she was definitely tired.
-I had lower expectations on what I wanted to get done this week.
+I had lower expectations on what I wanted to get done this week though.
 I think we still made it out for a few walks that helped her get some sleep later in the day.